PhilipYip1988/python-tutorials/021_matrix_plotting_library/readme.md

 The alpha channel also ranges from 0-255 (decimal) or 0-ff (hexadecimal) and corresponds to an overall brightness.
 In this case full brightness is selected giving a HTML of #55aa7fff.

-This HTML value is as the name suggest quite commonly used with HTML, so many websites have color pickers that use a similar form, paint application such as Microsoct Paint and Office Programs such as Word, Excedl and PowerPoint all exhibit similar color pickers.
+This HTML value is as the name suggest quite commonly used with HTML, so many websites have color pickers that use a similar form, paint application such as Microsoft Paint and Office Programs such as Word, Excel and PowerPoint all exhibit similar color pickers.

 ![img_042](./images/img_042.png)